PowerPoint for Zoom

 You may even find you don’t need PowerPoint at all.

 PowerPoint may have its place in a business pitch, but not necessarily in the open and close.
+Especially if using Zoom, start your pitch with all the faces on the screen, then, after you present your thesis, go to the PowerPoint.

 Whenever you use PowerPoint, the audiences’ eyes are staring at the screen.
 But, often in the open and close, you want the audience to look at you because you want to connect with them.

 In the opening, you want to explain why what you are about to say is important to them.
 In the close, you want them to feel confident with you and agree to whatever you propose.
-An easy way to do this-once the PowerPoint is on the screen, press the letter B on your laptop and the screen goes black.
-Hit any key and the screen lights up again.

 A lawyer told me that last year was his best year ever because he stopped using PowerPoint to make pitches and just started talking face to face with prospects.
 How retro.